Man in dark room playing video game on computer

 Due to the in-demand nature of these types of technical positions, you can expect a higher-than-average salary when compared to other entry-level jobs.
 These are some salary expectations within game development, according to the Bureau of Labor Statistics:

-Educational Pathways for a Video Game Developer
+Educational Pathways for a Game Developer

 While video game developers can enter the industry by perfecting their programming and honing skills, candidates with a bachelor's degree in game development may have a competitive advantage.
 A bachelor's degree in game development provides advanced insight into the game development industry and the methodologies used to bring a game to life.